scarv/lwise/README.md

   - stage the change via `git add`, but do *not* commit it, in the cloned component repository,
   - execute `${REPO_HOME}/src/toolchain/${COMPONENT}-update.sh` to produce an updated patch,
   - optionally commit and push the updated patch.

-- ISE supporting hardware is implemented in Verilog and integrated into a Rocket Chip.
-  The build hardware system is controlled by two environment variables, namely `${ARCH}` and `${ISE}`.

-  - The base Rocket Chip can be configured with a 32-bit or 64-bit architecture (i.e., `ARCH=rv32` or `ARCH=rv64`, respectively).
-    `${ARCH}` is consistent with the build software system.
-  - The ISE supporting hardware can be integrated into the base processor as a co-processor via a RoCC interface or as a functional module, i.e., extended ALU, inside the processor pipeline by configuring `ISE=cop` or `ISE=xalu`, respectively.

-### Software

 - Fix paths, e.g.,